24. Mefloquine Dispatches: Sausage rolls and the Red Cross, 1st July 1997

 Reality kicks in.
 What did I tell the nurses back in 1997?
 If I told them what medications I had taken did they note it?
 Do the notes still exist?
 How the hell do I access decades old records from the Red Cross?

 I make a call to the Red Cross.
 They explained the process.
-I email the paperwork on the 5th March.
+I email the paperwork in March 2019.

-A doctor from the Red Cross returns my call on the 14th March.
+A doctor from the Red Cross returns my call a week later.
 The news is confirmation of the worst.
 I was given mefloquine by the Army in March 1997.